CERTIFICATE GUIDE

 What Is the Schedule of Test Results?

 The schedule of test results is the section of an electrical certificate that records the actual measured results for each circuit.
-It is where continuity, insulation resistance, polarity, loop impedance, RCD performance, and related values are tied back to a specific circuit reference and protective device.
+It is where continuity, insulation resistance, polarity, earth fault loop impedance, prospective fault current and RCD disconnection time are tied back to a specific circuit reference and protective device.

 On an EICR, the schedule works alongside the schedule of inspections to show both what was observed visually and what was measured by test.